Batasia Loop Darjeeling

 Batasia Market, Darjeeling

-On the opposite side of the road and little further down there are few nice restaurants with great views of the mountain range.
+On the opposite side of the road and a little further down there are few nice restaurants and some of them have great views of the mountain range.
 In fact you will get almost the same views of the peaks and landscape from there as from the Batasia loop.
+Santa Banta Dhaba close to Batasia is a popular restaurant.

 So if you plan to take breakfast or even lunch here, you have a nice option.
-They serve North & South Indian dishes here and additionally Chinese items during lunch.
-Most importantly, there are washrooms and toilets.
-I have used the one upstairs at the 2-storied restaurant, it was quite okay.
+They serve North & South Indian dishes and additionally Chinese items during lunch.
+But importantly, there are washrooms and toilets in some of these restaurants.

 There are pay & use toilets for ladies and gents located inside at one end.

 It's 5km (3.1 miles) from Darjeeling Town and located just below Ghum station.
-If you take a car or a taxi, it takes around 15 minutes from Darjeeling town to reach the Batasia Loop (along Hill Cart Road).
-The taxi will drop you or wait below at the parking by the roadside.
-You need to walk up to the ticket counter, purchase entry tickets and then enter into the loop.
+If you take a car or a taxi, it takes around 20 minutes from Darjeeling town to reach the Batasia Loop (along Hill Cart Road) under normal traffic conditions.

-Batasia Loop along with several other popular attractions in Darjeeling are covered by the standard local sightseeing tours offered by taxi drivers and tour operators.
+Batasia Loop along with several other popular attractions in Darjeeling are also covered by the standard local sightseeing tours such as the 3-Point Tour offered by taxi drivers and tour operators.

 Related Articles